RafaySystems/terraform-provider-rafay/docs/resources/fleetplan.md

 - `arguments` (List of String)  Arguments to pass to the container.
 - `commands` (List of String) Specifies the commands to execute within the container.
-- `env` (Map of String) Pass variables to the pre-hook script that will be available at runtime.
+- `env` (Map of String) Pass variables to the post-hook script that will be available at runtime.
   - Example: `"key1:value1"`

 ***Required***

 - `image` (String) The container image to use.
 - `runner` (String) The type of runner.
-   - Example: `"cluster"`
+   - Example: `"cluster"` The Agent running on the Controller runs a post-hook on the target cluster.
+   - Example: `"Agent"` The Agent running on the target Cluster runs the post-hook on the cluster.